Henderson Police Remind Motorists to Click It or Ticket

 FOR IMMEDIATE NEWS RELEASE

 Henderson, Nev. – Wearing a seat belt while driving or riding in a vehicle on Nevada roadways is not optional.
-Henderson Police Department Traffic officers will be out in force looking for motorists and their passengers not wearing seat belts during the Click It or Ticket enforcement effort over the next two weeks.
+Henderson Police Department officers will be out in force looking for motorists and their passengers not wearing seat belts during the Click It or Ticket enforcement effort beginning November 18 through December 2.

 Seat belts help prevent drivers and passengers from being ejected from the vehicle in the event of a crash.
 Using a seat belt reduces the risk of a fatal injury by up to 50 percent for front seat occupants and up to 75 percent for rear seat occupants.

 The Henderson Police Department received $183,860 in federal funding for the extra patrols through the Nevada Department of Public Safety - Office of Traffic Safety for the 2019 (Performance period Oct 1, 2018 thru Sept 30, 2019) Joining Forces program.

 Joining Forces is a multi-jurisdictional law enforcement program aimed at reducing injuries and crashes through statewide enforcement of traffic safety laws.
 The goal is to save lives by increasing public awareness about the dangers of making poor choices while driving.